trusted2caregit/prototype_laravel/README.md

 ;extension=pgsql
 ;extension=shmop
 ```
 Notice how `curl`, `mbstring`, and `openssl` are all uncommented.
-You will need to uncomment `fileinfo` and `pdo_mysql` yourself, otherwise the other extensions will already be uncommented.
+You will need to uncomment `fileinfo` and `pdo_mysql`.
 After changing this file, save it, and go back to the Windows Powershell and try to install the `laravel/installer` again and this time it will work.

 At this point, you are ready to create a basic Laravel project, or pull this repository and run it.